...

 Negative True Wealth experience?

-• Minimum deposit: A minimum deposit of CHF 8,500 is not exactly low and may deter some interested parties.
-Investing only makes sense above a certain amount?
+• Minimum deposit: A minimum investment of CHF 8,500 is not exactly small and may put off some potential investors.
+Does investing only make sense above a certain amount?
 There may be arguments in favour of this.
 But a balanced ETF portfolio can also be set up with a smaller sum.
-After all, True Wealth children's portfolios or pillar 3a can be opened for as little as CHF 1,000.
+After all, True Wealth children's portfolios or the True Wealth 3a solution can be opened for as little as CHF 1,000.

 • Possibilities for intervention: The advantage of True Wealth's low complexity can of course also be interpreted as a disadvantage.
 Of course, True Wealth cannot be used to select individual shares or specific investments.
 Ultimately, that's not the point.

-• Fees: Yes, above we categorised and praised the fees as very inexpensive.
-Nevertheless, it should be said that long-term investors should keep fees in focus.
+• Fees: Yes, we categorised and praised the fees as very inexpensive above.
+Nevertheless, it should be said that long-term investors should keep costs in focus.
 ETF investors generally think long-term and avoid fees wherever possible.
-A larger ETF portfolio can be managed more cheaply with a low-cost broker.
+A larger ETF portfolio can be very cost-effective with a low-cost broker can be managed more favourably.
 However, you should not forget the costs of the investment process, taxes, etc.

 • Consulting scope: More extensive than with a broker, where "everything" has to be done yourself.
 But providers like Selma Finance sometimes offer a more in-depth service, for example in the form of a holistic financial check-up (special deal for Schwiizerfranke readers).